Python lazy loading and namespace packages

 # We may include extra things below

-only needs the hooks for the pkgutil
+And the pkg_extension/__init__.py only needs the hooks for the pkgutil:

 __path__ = __import__("pkgutil").extend_path(__path__, __name__) # type: ignore